masahiro-kubota/number-guessing-game/cpp/ros2/README.md

 </details>

-### In the root directory create a docker container and work inside it
+### Go to the root directory and create a docker container and work inside it

 ```
 # Test